qcri-social/AIDR/Tagger-Tester.md

 The tagger tester should perform the following steps:

 1. Make sure there is no data with `code="tagger_tester"` in case the tagger tester died abnormally in a previous run.
-If there is data, write a warning message, run the CLEANUP routine, and FAIL (forcing the user to run the tagger tester again).
+If there is data, write a warning message, run the CLEANUP routine, and FAIL (forcing the user to run the tagger tester again)
-1. Create a crisis (`name="Test Crisis", code="tagger_tester"`) using the `addCrisis` service in the `CrisisResource` of the Tagger-API module.
+1. Create a crisis (`name="Test Crisis", code="tagger_tester"`) using the `addCrisis` service in the `CrisisResource` of the Tagger-API module
 1. Create a classifier using the following steps:
- 1. Create an attribute (name="tagger_tester_classifier") using the `NominalAttributeResource` in the Tagger-API module.
+ 1. Create an attribute (name="tagger_tester_classifier") using the `NominalAttributeResource` in the Tagger-API module
  1. Create three labels using the `NominalLabelResource` in the Tagger-API module (use `attribute_id` generated during the previous step)
    1. `name="White", code="white"`
     1. `name="Black", code="black"`
     1. `name="Does not apply" code="null"`
-1. Create a ModelFamily using the `addCrisisAttribute` service of the `ModelFamilyResource` in the Tagger-API module (use `crisis_id`, `nominal_attribute_id` and `nominal_label_id` generated in the previous steps).
+1. Create a ModelFamily using the `addCrisisAttribute` service of the `ModelFamilyResource` in the Tagger-API module (use `crisis_id`, `nominal_attribute_id` and `nominal_label_id` generated in the previous steps)
-1. Subscribe to the REDIS queue where the tagger writes its output, otherwise FAIL.
+1. Subscribe to the REDIS queue where the tagger writes its output, otherwise FAIL
 1. Generate items using the 20 random words (defined above) and Push them to Redis on channel `FetcherChannel.tagger_tester` at the rate of 5 items/second.
 A valid AIDR item is a JSON document with minimum required field as [this](https://gist.github.com/imran15/4e4ce1948c2b82905c3e).
 You can add an additional JSON elements such as `item_id`, for example, to keep track of which item belongs to which label (i.e. White, Black).
 Keep pushing items until the document table in the `aidr-predict` database receives at least 200 items waiting to be labeled.
 (TODO: need an API to check the total number of unlabeled items for a crisis)
-1. Get a task to label by using the `getOneTaskBufferToAssign` service of the `DocumentController' of the Trainer-API module.
+1. Get a task to label by using the `getOneTaskBufferToAssign` service of the `DocumentController' of the Trainer-API module
-1. Assign a label to the item and save it using the `save` service of the `TaskAnswerContoller` of the `Trainer-API` module.
+1. Assign a label to the item and save it using the `save` service of the `TaskAnswerContoller` of the `Trainer-API` module
-1. After about 50 tagged items (i.e. 25 white and 25 black labels), check if the Tagger module has created a model.
+1. After about 50 tagged items (i.e. 25 white and 25 black labels), check if the Tagger module has created a model
-1. Generate WHITE testing items and push them to the tagger **HOW?**
+1. Generate WHITE testing items and push them to the tagger
 1. Verify that at least 80% of them are tagged WHITE, otherwise FAIL
-1. Generate BLACK testing items and push them to the tagger **HOW?**
+1. Generate BLACK testing items and push them to the tagger
 1. Verify that at least 80% of them are tagged BLACK, otherwise FAIL
 1. Run a CLEANUP routine
 1. If this point is reached, exit with a successful return code